When Things Go Wrong: Biosecurity

 Below, we outline a real-life case study and share some considerations for importers.

-In 2021, a New Sandvik Cone Crusher was imported on a Roll on Roll off Vessel (RORO), organised by one of the large multinationals.
+In 2021, a New Sandvik Cone Crusher was imported on a Roll on Roll off shipping Vessel (RORO), organised by one of the large multinationals.
 The multi-nationals customs department started the Customs clearance process for entry into Australia from a BMSB Risk Country.

 The staff at this company were advised the cargo MUST be re-exported without further discussion, and notified the client there was no alternative.
 The “Stink Bug Season” mandatory measures mean these non-enclosed shipments must be loaded on board a vessel within 120 hours of being fumigated.
 Although this shipment was treated at the last possible moment before the required gate in time at the wharf for export, due to congestion at the port the loading vessel was delayed for a few days.